Skip to main content

 OpenAI embedding service doesn't accept empty string bodies.
 We deal with this by replacing empty strings with a placeholder that should be very semantically dissimilar to 99.9% of queries.

 If your source column (column which is embedded) has empty values, it is important to consider the impact of this.
-There might be a slight change that semantic queries can hit these empty strings.
+There might be a slight chance that semantic queries can hit these empty strings.

 We reported this issue to LanceDB: https://github.com/lancedb/lancedb/issues/1577.